 Starting Sage From Seed

 The seeds usually germinate in 14 to 21 days as long as the soil is kept moist during that period.
-Set the seedlings in the garden when they are 2 to 3 inches tall.
+If you've started the seeds indoors, set the seedlings in the garden when they are 2 to 3 inches tall.
 The plants grow quite large, so they should be spaced a full 2 feet apart.
 They require regular irrigation until they are mature, which usually means the entire first year.

 Sage grows best in U.S. Department of Agriculture plant hardiness zones 4 through 8.
-However, some experts suggest that it can thrive in warmer areas up to zone 10.
+However, some experts suggest that it can thrive in warmer areas up to zone 10, depending on cultivar.
 It certainly does well in San Francisco, which is a zone 10 area.
 So, if you live in any of these zones, it is definitely worth giving this perennial a try.

 When Should You Plant Sage?

-Garden sage is a tough and hardy herb that adapts to its circumstances quite well.
-That's why the period in which you can plant sage is flexible.
-As long as your soil is well-drained and you've prepared it for seeds, you can plant sage in the ground up to two weeks before the last frost date.
-However, most experts recommend that the seeds be planted on or after the last spring frost date.
+Garden sage is a tough and hardy herb that adapts to its circumstances quite well — that's why the period during which you can plant sage is flexible.
+As long as your soil is well-draining and you've prepared it for seeds, you can plant sage in the ground up to two weeks before the last frost date.
+However, most experts recommend that the seeds be sown on or after the last spring frost date.

-Sage isn't a prima donna plant; it's a native herb and will accept rocky or sandy soil.
-However, it does best in loamy soil and absolutely requires well-drained soil.
+Sage isn't a prima donna plant; it's a herb native to the Mediterranean and will accept rocky or sandy soil.
+However, it does best on loamy soil and absolutely requires good drainage.
 If you plant sage where its roots are in wet soil, it will rot and die.